 I had always envisaged that I would publish through a traditional print publisher.
-However as publication date approaches I’m having some doubts.
-Do I really want to hand over complete control of two years painstaking work in exchange for a (very) small royalty?
+However as publication date approaches, I’m having some doubts.
+Do I really want to hand over complete control of two years of painstaking work in exchange for a (very) small royalty?
 If it doesn’t sell well it will be out of print within a year.

 After all, the book, which is called “The Funnel of Trust: The System Behind a Thousand Profitable Websites”, is all about how to use the internet and online publishing to make lots of money.